curthayman/nmap_scanner/README.md

 - All Scan
   Performs all the above scans.
 Because why choose just one?
 - Scan List
   Scans a list of IP addresses.
-For the truly adventurous.

 ## Note (a.k.a.
 The Fine Print)

 - The UDP scan requires root privileges and will prompt for confirmation before proceeding.
-Don't worry, we won't make you sign a waiver.
 - The script uses the nmap library to perform scans.
 Ensure that the library is installed and the script has the necessary permissions to run nmap scans.
-Or else.

 ## Also Note